Composition of the ADI-INT

 Substitute: Daphné COSTES, Head of team Integration and Civic Integration, Department of Equal Opportunities, Agency for Home Affairs, Government of Flanders

-Substitute: Mirela ŠAVRLJUGA , Advisor in government and Government Office, Office for Human Rights and Rights of National Minorites, Government of the Republic of Croatia
+Substitute: Jelena DOKSA, Senior Assistant at the Office for Human Rights and Rights of National Minorities, Government of the Republic of Croatia

 Professor of Strategies of International Cooperation at La Sapienza University of Rome and expert of UNAR - National Office of Racial Anti-Discrimination

-8. Karoline FERNANDEZ DE LA HOZ ZEITLER – Spain
+9. Karoline FERNANDEZ DE LA HOZ ZEITLER – SPAIN

-Former Director of the Spanish Observatory on Racism and Xenophobia (OBERAXE).
-General Directorate on Humanitarian Attention and Social Integration of Migrants.
-Secretariat of State of Migrations.
-Ministry of Inclusion, Social Security and Migrations
+Former Director of the Spanish Observatory on Racism and Xenophobia (OBERAXE), Ministry of Inclusion, Social Security and Migrations

-Substitute: Maija Kokle, Senior International Team Officer, Social Cohesion International team, Ministry of Housing, Communities and Local Government
+Substitute: Maija KOKLE, Senior International Team Officer, Ministry of Housing, Communities and Local Government

 Regional level